Communication situations are any kind of situation in which communication takes place.

 Tips for better repeated negotiations

-• Be considerate of the other party — Repeat negotiations indicate that the two parties collaborate often and rely on each other extensively, which is why it’s important to make a considerable effort to always find the solution that works for both sides;
+• Be considerate of the other party.
+Make a considerable effort to always find the solution that works for both sides.

-• Think about your shared interest before the negotiation — As you engage in repeated negotiations with the other party, you are probably aware of their goals and your shared interests.
-Factor in those interests before you start negotiating so that you can meet them halfway at the beginning and save everybody time.
+• Think about your shared interest before the negotiation.
+Factor in the interests of the other party as well as yours before you start negotiating so that you can meet them halfway at the beginning and save everybody time.

 Conflicts